 - 10 parts de-chlorinated water

-The downside to this process however is that it is slower (~90 days).
+The downside to this process however is that it is slower (takes about ~90 days for the mixture to fully break down.
+You can however scoop some out to use early though).
 We need to wait for about 2-3 months to collect the enzymes.
 The cost however is cheaper & in many cases free.
 It's also a fun project to play with.

 Step 1: Collect Some Kitchen Scraps

 For the materials, you can use organic matter.
 For example: fruits, veggies, greens, beans, banana peels, etc. We don't really want meat, diary, fish or the high-protein stuff.
-Because the protein while decomposing will give off a very unpleasant smell.
+Because the protein (with the nitrogen in its composition) while decomposing will give off a very unpleasant smell.
 Citrus peels, pineapple give the mixture some of the most fragrant smell.